matteosecli/Ulysses-doc/doc/source/how-to-use-ulysses.rst

 .. data:: --time=<value>

    The maximum time to be allocated for your job, in ``HH:MM:SS`` format.
-   Refer to the table in :ref:`Partitions` for the time limits.
+   Default value: :code:`01:00:00`; refer to the table in :ref:`Partitions` for the time limits.

    Example: